visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

 Contributing
 ============

-A short primer on the VisIt project's use of Sphinx for its documentation including some notes on style, word usage and grammar.
+This is a short primer on the VisIt project's use of Sphinx for its documentation including some notes on style, word usage and grammar.

 Sphinx Usage
 ~~~~~~~~~~~~

+Note that Sphinx uses blank lines as a block separators and indentation
+for interpretation.
+So, be sure to pay careful attention to blank lines
+and indentation in these examples.
+They are not there for style.
+They **need** to be there for Sphinx to intepret the content directly.

 Headings
 """"""""